zalando-stups/oauth2-client-js/README.md

 OAuth2 Client is a library to help you handle OAuth2 access and request tokens.
 It's for browser-only use, so it only includes the [OAuth2 Implicit Grant](https://tools.ietf.org/html/rfc6749#section-4.2) flow.

+Others have created JavaScript OAuth 2.0 libraries like [JSO](https://github.com/andreassolberg/jso), but Oauth2-client-js makes fewer assumptions about how your application works (where the token is needed/used, when a redirect is desirable, etc.).
+It also makes handling of scopes very simple.

 ## Installation